haikalllp/Shrewd-Macro-XD/docs/implementation_plan.md

 #### Step 8: Enhance Code Quality
 - [ ] Rename variables and methods for clarity
+- [ ] Ensuring program is identified as Notes&Tasks or NotesAndTasks
 - [ ] Remove unused code and variables
 - [ ] Apply consistent formatting
 - [ ] Consolidate duplicated code